chainq/daynaport-amiga/README.md

 This needs to match the SCSI interface you're using.
 You can check this using HDToolbox (see what device it uses in the tool type) or SCSIMounter etc.

 ## Task Priority
 A small note about task priority.

+With the new driver, leave this at zero as it performs better!
+With the original driver:
 If left at 0 the device will function perfectly fine, however the throughput of data is somewhat all over the place.
 If you want a really stable throughput, then set this to '1', but also expect this will possibly slow down some of the other applications running on your system.